RaviBasagonda/mendix/docs/content/create-your-own-tracker-app.md

    ![](https://github.com/RaviBasagonda/mendix/blob/main/docs/images/5/edit-texts-button-captions.gif?raw=true)

-5. Add or delete rows or columns for rearranging UI elements, if necessary:
+5. Add or delete rows or columns for rearranging UI elements, if necessary:<br/>
    a.
-Click an UI element and go to the breadcrumb bar displayed at the left bottom corner.
+Click an UI element and go to the breadcrumb bar displayed at the left bottom corner.<br/>
    b.
 Click **Row** or **Column** to access the **Add Row** and **Add Column** buttons.

    ![](https://github.com/RaviBasagonda/mendix/blob/main/docs/images/5/add-rows-columns.gif?raw=true)

-6. Rearrange the **New** button and configure the spacing or alignment, if necessary:
+6. Rearrange the **New** button and configure the spacing or alignment, if necessary:<br/>
    a.
-Drag and drop the **New** button inside a column next to the title.
+Drag and drop the **New** button inside a column next to the title.<br/>
    b.
 Go to the **Properties** tab > **Design** section to configure the spacing or alignment.

    ![](https://github.com/RaviBasagonda/mendix/blob/main/docs/images/5/rearrange-button.gif?raw=true)

-7. Add UI elements for deleting, searching, sorting, and filtering parts from the parts list:
+7. Add UI elements for deleting, searching, sorting, and filtering parts from the parts list:<br/>
    a.
-Copy and paste an existing button to create the delete button and go to the **Properties** tab to configure the design, appearance, and spacing.
+Copy and paste an existing button to create the delete button and go to the **Properties** tab to configure the design, appearance, and spacing.<br/>
    b.
-Add a column below the page title, go to the **Toolbox** tab, search for *search* widget, and drag and drop the **Text box search** widget inside the column.
+Add a column below the page title, go to the **Toolbox** tab, search for *search* widget, and drag and drop the **Text box search** widget inside the column.<br/>
    c.
-Add a column below the search box, go to the **Toolbox** tab, search for *sort* widget, and drag and drop the **Drop down sort** widget inside the column.
+Add a column below the search box, go to the **Toolbox** tab, search for *sort* widget, and drag and drop the **Drop down sort** widget inside the column.<br/>
    d.
 Add a column right to the sort box, go to the **Toolbox** tab, search for *filter* widget, and drag and drop the **Drop down filter** widget inside the column.

 6. Add a back button at the top left corner to go back to your app *Home* page: Copy and paste an existing button, change the caption as *Back*, drag and drop it inside the row at top left corner, and go to the **Properties** tab to configure the design, appearance, and spacing.